Ash066/TheAsylum/README.md

 ### Checkout
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
-This page is only accessable via the checkout button on the cart located within the shop.html page.
+This page is only accessible about page.
+This page features information about the artists history via the checkout button on the cart located within the shop.html page.
 This page features a standard input form for required details for completing the order.
 This form will not complete to action without all fields complete.

 ### OrderComplete